 Pupils say that they enjoy lessons and that their teachers make learning fun for them.
 They talk enthusiastically about topics they have studied such as the Second World War and the ancient Egyptians.
 Ofsted

 At Forestdale Primary School high standards and creativity are central to our ethos.
-We have created a carefully devised skills-based curriculum which honours children’s creativity and makes learning exciting and relevant for every child.
+We have created a carefully devised skills-based curriculum which honours children’s creativity and makes learning exciting and relevant for every child, enabling them to flourish.
 The leaning at Forestdale is vivid, real and meaningful with many first-hand experiences and opportunities.

 Geography/History - Year 5- Maya Totem Poles

 We aim for our children to take on responsibility and have ownership of their learning, think for themselves and be creative; they celebrate one another’s cultural diversity and learn about their different faiths and traditions.
 This is based on their prior learning experiences.
 We aim to take our children on a journey so they can reach the stars.

 - A curriculum where every child is able to find their true talents

 - Learning in real life situations- opportunities to negotiate, resolve conflict, problem solve and think for themselves

 - No limits on learning.
 We take children to unknown worlds

 - A curriculum which provoke lines of enquiry- the children ask the questions

 - An environment that develops pupils’ spiritual, moral, social and cultural developments

 - Pupils with a strong sense of right and wrong and use various techniques to resolve peacefully any disputes that may arise between them